uvray46/Capstone-2-Supply-Chain-Forecasting/README.md

 ![keyeconmetrics](https://github.com/user-attachments/assets/44456dc5-7e2c-4054-9aba-49540f788a76)

 # 4. Algorithms & Machine Learning
-A robust machine learning framework was established to predict revenue and optimize decision-making in the supply chain industry.

 # Model Selection and Justification
 > * Baseline Model (Dummy Regressor): A dummy regressor was used to establish a baseline, setting a benchmark for model performance.
 This model simply predicted the mean revenue, providing a reference point for evaluating more complex models.
 > * Linear Regression: Chosen for its simplicity and interpretability, the linear regression model was the first step in understanding the linear relationships between the predictors and the target variable (revenue).